lsst-it/ittn-024/index.rst

 Villa Pachon
 =============

-The project to connect the sector of the Villa Pachon arose form the need to provide a secure and reliable connection to these sectors.
+The need to connect Villa Pachon to the computer room located inside the main building arose from the fact that the current connection was not reliable enough in this sector.
+Additionally, other areas inside the Villa which did not have connectivity were also incorporated into this connection to the computer room.

-The idea is to install a 24-strand fibers optics cable form the computer room in rack A7 to the sector of the Villa Pachon.
+To carry out this task, IT installed 24 Fiber Optic filaments from the computer room in rack A7 towards the sector known as Villa Pachon.

-In Villa Pachon the places to connect and trir respective optical fibers are:
+The following places were connected in Villa Pachon:

 - Rubin Casino     F.O 1-2-3-4
 - Water Control    F.O 5-6-7-8